 Health and safety law requires all employers to assess the risk of returning to work while the coronavirus outbreak is ongoing and to put steps in place to manage that risk.
-The Health and Safety Executive’s (HSE) short guide to working safely during the coronavirus outbreak can help you, including with a Risk Assessment template.
+The Health and Safety Executive’s (HSE) material on managing risk can help as a complement to resources available on these pages.
 Your trade body will also have helpful templates to guide you through assessing risk.
-Businesses with food and drink services should also refer to guidance prepared by
+Businesses with food and drink services should also refer to guidance prepared by Food Standards Scotland

 you have fewer than five employees, you don’t have to write anything down, but it might help if you do so.
 It is acknowledged that in such a diverse sector there are many micro and family run businesses with no staff and for whom this guidance may not appear directly relevant.
 Risk however is something that must be assessed in all working environments.